RasaHQ/rasa/docs/docs/reference/rasa/utils/tensorflow/model_data.md

  | __array_finalize__(obj: Any) -> None
 ```

-This method is called whenever the system internally allocates a new array from obj.
+This method is called when the system allocates a new array from obj.

 **Arguments**: